Amazon expected to unveil tablet next week

 While Amazon has remained tight lipped even about the device's existence, the TechCrunch blog earlier this month said the Amazon tablet also will be called Kindle.

-It will be a 7 inch device with a full color, touch screen, run on Google's Android software and cost $250, the blog said, well below the price of the least expensive iPad.
+It will be a 7 inch (17.5 cm) device with a full colour, touch screen, run on Google's Android software and cost $250, the blog said, well below the price of the least expensive iPad.

 Robert Baird & Co analyst Colin Sebastian said in a note last month than an Amazon tablet would be a "game-changer."
 Sebastian forecast the device could sell 3 million units in its first year.